 On the right side stands a beardless male, with his head shown in profile facing left.
 Both the figures on the plaque have heads represented disproportionately large.
 The facial features of the figure on the right are characterized by a prominent forehead, large nose, a large rounded eye depicted in front view, a small mouth and receding chin.
 Short closely cut hair with thicker strands shown near his left ear does not appear to end in tight curls.
 His upper body exhibits a short neck and wide shoulders, neither of which are well executed.
 There is a slight modeling of the right breast; his left breast is covered by his left arm crossing the torso.
 While his torso is nude, he is wearing a short kilt that has a diagonal line extending from the thickened belt to the bulky lower border.
 This kilt is mid-thigh in length so that the figure's well articulated knees are clearly delineated.
-The calf of the right leg indicates a slight swelling of the musculature.
-The left leg is slightly bent below the knee giving his position a relaxed feeling.
-His kilt is one of the typical male garments of the Akkadian period and is represented in Akkadian art either with a straight lower hem, as in our plaque, or more frequently with a diagonal hem.
-Our type of kilt is found worn by heroes in the early contest scenes, but can be depicted in presentation scenes, and is worn by subsidiary figures in the Etana seals.21 Both arms are characterized by a pointed elbow with a thicker upper arm and a narrower lower arm.
+The calf of the right leg indicates a slight swelling of the typical male garments of the Akkadian period and is represented in Akkadian art either with a straight lower hem, as in our plaque, or more frequently with a diagonal hem.
+Our type of kilt is found worn by heroes in the early contest scenes, but can be depicted in presentation scenes, and is worn by subsidiary figures in the Etana seals.
+Both arms are characterized by a pointed elbow with a thicker upper arm and a narrower lower arm.
 He holds the wrist and appears to be touching the hair of his bearded companion.